 Our UK coverage continues with more options in the Scottish Highlands.
 Look out for our new route in the Northern Highlands, to be announced.
 The natural development from the West Highland Way and Great Glen Way is into the hills proper.

 In the French Alps we have been conscious for a while that the Tour du Mont Blanc is barely an introduction to the walking available.
-Our deviation to Austria has put back our Tour de Vanoise in France for a while - we are excited for it and our visit to Pralognan revealed a fun French town as a base.
+Our visit to Pralognan revealed a fun French town as a base.
 A trek that stays within one country, really one region of a country, and is less busy than internationally-famed routes, can leave a particular impression on the traveler.

-We'll be completing our train links a full 360 degrees around the Alps, Grenoble to Nice and then Nice to Turin being key to the ongoing French Alps coverage.
+The aim is to complete our train links a full 360 degrees around the Alps: from Grenoble to Nice and then Nice to Turin being key to the ongoing French Alps coverage.
 In Northern Italy we have travel urges to satisfy from Milan to Treviso and Venice.

 As part of our Alta Via 1 service we intend to see Verona and Vicenza, two Italian cities in between Milan and Venice on the plain of the Po.
-We like a new airport better than an old one - new to us - and so we'll be seeking Verona flights to add to our travel advice for the AV1.
+We'll be seeking Verona flights to add to our travel advice for the AV1.
 (Venice is the main airport).

 |2019 exploration at Alpine Exploratory|